 While the need to mourn hasn’t changed, the ceremonies we use to help us through the process has.
 For example, as the use of cremation has increased, holding a memorial service rather than a traditional funeral has become popular.
-The difference being, during a funeral the body is present while at a memorial service it is not.
-Memorial services also provide the flexibility our diverse, more mobile society requires since they are not tied to a specific time or place.
+The difference is that the body is present during a funeral, while at a memorial service, it is not.
+Memorial services also provide the flexibility our diverse and more mobile society requires since they are not tied to a specific time or place.

 But for many people, traditional funeral rituals have become too impersonal.
 And so we have seen the rise of “The Celebration of Life.”